pephorror/RandomMetalBand/README.md

 Usign the lastfm API you can get similar artists to the artist you had found or saved.

-Using the lastfm API you can generate a new windows with the charts for metal music genres.
+Using the lastfm API you can generate a new window with the charts for metal music genres.

 ![screenshot 29](https://user-images.githubusercontent.com/42107571/230783709-60628bd3-dd63-47a3-9d0e-8b62f3448e88.jpg)